samblau/TCL2016/README.md

 I don't really want to get into a big discussion of the Spec____.png plots at this point.
 They are basically just the various parts of the absorbance spectrum obtained from propagating the dipole and then that absorbance spectrum with various Gaussians rolled over it.
 Almost all of the code that generates these plots was written by John Parkhill and I've left it in simply because it hasn't yet broken.
 At some point I hope to dramatically improve the spectroscopic aspect of the code but at present it is definitely a weakness.

-One last note for this section - while TCL2 is less approximate than Redfield since it incorporates non-Markovian effects, don't expect to see massively different results between the two theories.
+One last note for this section - while TCL2 is more accurate than Redfield since it incorporates non-Markovian effects, don't expect to see massively different results between the two theories.
 Non-Markovian effects are limited to short times, after which the Gammas calculated by Redfield and TCL2 will be identical.
 With TCL2 you may see additional oscillations and can see some differences in rapid transfer rates, but if you obvserve more substantial changes please refer them to Sam for additional investigation.